motherjones/story-tools/README.md

 Most of our tools are powered by Google Spreadsheets.
 We have sample spreadsheet templates that you can copy and modify for your story.

 Next, you'll use the command line to make a copy of the tool you want from our Github library.
 This copy will live on your machine, or "locally."
-Then, you'll use a text editor to make it match the data in your spreadsheet.
+Then, you'll use a text editor to match it up with your spreadsheet.

-Once your "local" version of the tool is working properly, you'll upload your version to the cloud using Amazon Web Services S3, a cloud-based file-storage service, so that you can make it publicly viewable.
+Once your "local" version of the tool is working properly, you'll upload it to the cloud using Amazon Web Services S3, a cloud-based file-storage service, to make it publicly viewable.

-Finally, you'll link to this public version of your project from our CMS.
+Finally, you'll embed this public version of your project in an article via our CMS.

 ## Setting up your machine